xenit-eu/dynamic-extensions-for-alfresco/README.md

 Supports Alfresco repository only
 ---------------------------------

-Dynamic Extensions supports extending the Alfresco repository, which is Java-based and uses Spring as a core framework.
-Extending Alfresco Share is outside the scope of this project, as Share is built on an entirely different framework, that is heavily based on scripting.
+Dynamic Extensions is intended for developing extensions to the Alfresco repository only.
+The repository is Java-based and uses Spring as a core framework.
+Extending Alfresco Share is outside the scope of this project, as Share is built on an entirely different framework.

 OSGi
 ----